Home > Facade > Façade NXT – an Initiative for the Sustainable Future

 Creating a sustainable future for our future generation is the real need of today.
 If we keep consuming the available resources, then nothing will be left for the generation next.
 Sustainability can be achieved in many ways.
 In this article, I will be focusing on the building sector, particularly the building façade as an energy harvesting component.

 As per International Energy Agency statistics, the building sector consumes 42% of electricity.
-Hence, we need to focus on the measure to minimize electricity consumption and at the same time, we need to focus on alternative sources of energy generation.
+Hence, we need to focus on the measures to minimize electricity consumption and at the same time, we need to focus on alternative sources of energy generation.
 To achieve a sustainable building, we need to look for new materials and new technologies, which are evolving every day.
 We need to integrate them into our design.
 This will lead to better building performance and better aesthetics.

 The basic function of a building façade is to protect from harsh weather conditions and to provide a safe internal environment and aesthetics.
 Presently, façade design is more focused on achieving energy-efficient building, achieving better daylight, and reducing the HVAC cooling and heating loads.
 As we move towards net positive buildings, we need to focus on energy-generating façades without compromising the aesthetics.